Formula One Group research snapshot

 Management

-The management test is protecting the long-run value of teams, promoters, broadcasters, fans, and sponsors while allocating capital carefully after the MotoGP acquisition and retaining balance-sheet flexibility.
+The management test is protecting the long-run value of teams, promoters, broadcasters, fans, and sponsors while allocating capital carefully after the MotoGP acquisition, completing the June 2026 debt repricing, and retaining balance-sheet flexibility.

 Industry trend